-The GIC recently released new planning guides for Arkansas and North Carolina.
+The GIC has released planning guides for Virginia, Arkansas, New York and North Carolina.
 Read more.

 The GIC brings diverse stakeholder groups together to develop green infrastructure plans that meet community needs.
 The GIC has extensive experience developing technical communication materials, workshops, training sessions, public meetings and collaborative decision-making processes.

 Our staff of environmental planners, geographers,GIS technicians, graphic designers and professional facilitators can provide a highly specialized team approach to meet the needs of any client.

 “The City of Staunton’s partnership with Ms. Firehock and the Green Lands class has increased our ability to assemble well corroborated policy recommendations, perform more efficient and meaningful green systems analysis, and fold green infrastructure considerations more easily into the process of determining the form of our community.
 Green Infrastructure Strategies for Staunton, Virginia will serve the City of Staunton well into the future.”